 A particular strength of the collection is the variety of tone.
 The pieces touch on a wide range of moods and tempi, giving the album a rounded sense of completion when enjoyed as a whole.

 The existence of a beautifully produced and commercially available score sets Songs from Rainbow Hill apart from the many “contemporary classical” albums which are presently vying for airplay.

 The book cover is on thick matt card, and feels very classy.
-Within, the score is printed on white paper, and is a simple affair.
+Within, the score is printed on white paper (unusually for this publisher), and is a simple affair.

 After the title page, which lists credits and standard copyright information, it’s straight to the music itself.
 There isn’t a contents page, nor any information about any of the included music, its genesis or context, which is a bit of a pity.

 The pieces do, however, tell their own story very effectively; I found it really enjoyable playing through them, and I have no doubt that I will be returning to them many times.

 The notation is nicely engraved and spaced, and suitable fingering is included.
 It’s the nature of such pattern based writing that sometimes the notation can look visually daunting, but most of the pieces here are quickly accessible thanks to the well-judged presentation.

 The figurations in That Was Then seemed to me less pianistic than elsewhere, albeit an interesting technical challenge.
 Also worth knowing, several of the pieces require a fairly large hand stretch.
 Overall, the pieces are late intermediate to early advanced level, although in some cases more extended in length than pedagogic or exam pieces would be.

 Having already enjoyed listening to the album, playing through the pieces at the piano left me in no doubt that they are several cuts above the vast majority of the new music that comes my way.
 I’m genuinely very impressed!